viam-modules/reolink-camera/README.md

 - Python 3.12+ is required.
 - A Reolink camera that supports the HTTP API.

+## Limitations
+- Only GetImage is supported.
+This means the stream will be limited to ~2fps and highly susceptible to CPU load and network latency.
+- PTZ controls are likely to change in the future.

 ## Module Configuration

 The module can be added to the machine configuration with the following snippet: